pgEdge/pgedge/README.md

 ##  Getting started
-Start by installling CLI on a single node (as per above) and then looking next at quick tutorial.
+Start by installling CLI on a single node (per below) and then looking next at quick tutorial for setting up a test cluster

 <details>
 <summary>Node Pre-Reqs</summary>